/fix

 Response Properties

-Total value of limbo coins that were successfully recovered.
+The total number of limbo coins that were successfully recovered.

 {